 Not really.
 Although the terms ‘landlord insurance’ and ‘buy-to-let insurance’ are often interchangeable, there’s a significant difference between the two.
 While the first one is multi-property insurance covering all properties you’re renting out, the letter is associated with only one property that’s been purchased together with a buy-to-let mortgage.

 Where Can I Get One and How Much Does It Cost?

 Most of the insurance companies offer landlord insurance as a part of their service.
 And the good news that it won’t cost you a fortune.
-Although the price may slightly vary, it usually costs only 10-20 percent more than a standard homeowner insurance.
+Although the price may slightly vary, it usually costs only 10-20 percent more than standard homeowner insurance.
 Thus, be geared towards paying $980 per year for a premium landlord coverage.

 “I insured my private home for years and was surprised that, when I decided to lease out the property, I had to update my policy.
 My insurer asked more questions about security and safety than he had when the policy covered my property as my primary residence.
 My policy price did not rise significantly – maybe $35 more a year.
 However, the change paid off when a tenant caused damages to a window that required extensive repair.
 The policy covered the cost”.

 Although landlord insurance is not required by law, you’re strongly advised to get one.
 Especially if you owe more than one rental property.
 Not only will that make you sleep tighter (delinquent tenants are known as a common cause of landlords’ insomnia), but you’ll also protect yourself from financial loss or an unwanted property sale.

 Is Landlords Insurance Worth My Money?